msg-byu/getting-started/README.md

 GitHub user name'.github.io/'my_pkg/).
 ```

-Make sure that the project name matches the folder name your created
+Make sure that the project name matches the folder name you created
 in your github.io repository.
 With that addition your API documentation
 will be readable when you make a push at the end of the next section.